Felix McGuire: Political career

 He was elected to the Egmont electorate in a 1891 by-election after the resignation of Harry Atkinson, and represented it until the end of the 12th Parliament in 1896.
 He successfully contested the Hawera electorate in the 1896 general election and served until he was defeated in the 1902 general election.
 He once again stood (unsuccessfully) for Hawera in 1905.

+McGuire was initially an independent MP.
+His by-election victory was celebrated by local members of the governing Liberal Party as he had defeated the opposition candidate.
+He was re-elected as an independent again in 1893, but towards the end of the 1896 session he joined the opposition caucus, after becoming increasing critical of the government.
+He was particularly opposed to the government's land and settlement policies.
+He was an outspoken MP and while not noted as a particularly talented orator, he was noted for speaking commonsense with the "proverbial good humor of an Irishman" though could be critical when he wished.
+While being initially on friendly terms with the government of Richard Seddon, where at one time it was thought that he might achieve a Cabinet post, policy differences drove him away from Seddon and into opposition instead.